ORANGE CABONNE ROAD SAFETY

 The What’s your Plan B? campaign aims to boost public awareness of of the need to think ahead when it comes to getting home safely, and making a taxi your Plan B.

 This annual campaign targets organisers of work Christmas parties, encouraging businesses to sign up and support the campaign.
-As they plan to keep their staff safe, they can also win free taxi vouchers and a cash contribution towards the running costs for their Christmas party.
+As they plan to keep their staff safe, they can also win free taxi vouchers.

 Terms & Conditions: The first 10 businesses that register will be eligible for five $10 taxi vouchers each week.
 Taxi vouchers are limited to one voucher per trip per person.
 Taxi vouchers are capped at $10.
 Vouchers are not redeemable for cash and no change will be given on vouchers.
 Taxi voucher numbers are capped each week to ensure a fair distribution.
 Taxi vouchers without Council’s Road Safety Officer signature are invalid.
 Council’s decision on distribution of vouchers is final and non-disputable.
 Submitting this form does not guarantee voucher allocation.
 Council will contact your business if your application is successful.